sekuba/aztecanary/spec.md

 5.  **Silence Detection**: If the L1 chain advances but no L2 block is seen for a slot assigned to a tracked sequencer, triggers a **PROPOSAL MISS** alert.

 ### B. Historical Scan (`-scan [value]`)
-Audits past performance over a defined range (e.g., `24h` or `100` blocks).
+Audits past performance over a defined range (`24h`, `10d`, `50` blocks, or `5e` epochs).
-1. Calculates `from_block` based on the lookback value and 12s block time.
+1. Calculates `from_block` based on the lookback value (epochs converted via epoch/slot durations, hours/days via 12s L1 time).
-2. Fetches all `L2BlockProposed` logs in range.
+2. Fetches all `L2BlockProposed` logs in range and decodes each for attestation checks.
-3. Performs the **Attestation Verification** logic on every log found.
+3. Reconstructs the slot range covered by observed logs and flags missed proposals for tracked proposers if a slot lacked a corresponding proposal.
-4. Outputs a summary of total blocks observed and total attestations missed.
+4. Outputs totals for observed blocks, attestation misses, and proposal misses.

 ## 5. Logging Levels
 *   **[INFO]**: Normal operation, heartbeats, upcoming duties.